sakilk130/50-days-of-javascript/README.md

 ## Day 44 - GitHub Profile Search

 This is a simple GitHub profile search app.
 It uses the GitHub API to get the user's profile information and display it on the page.

+## Day 45 - Wikipedia Search

+This is a simple Wikipedia search app.
+It uses the Wikipedia API to get the search results and display it on the page.